the world's smartest travel social network

 The View from the Resorts Business

 And it makes you wonder: As Airbnb offers more and more of the perks visitors to Caribbean islands have traditionally gotten from resorts and villas, to what extent will it replace those more conventional places to stay?

 Crystal balls are always in short supply, but the question reminds this reporter of a panel at the 2017 New York Times Travel Show, during which the moderator asked an executive in a resort company how he would fend off the threat of Airbnb.
 The panelist replied that he wasn't concerned.
-“Airbnb,” he declared, “does not provide guests with a lazy river.”
+“Airbnb accommodations,” he declared, “do not include a lazy river.”